0xsoniclabs/daphne/README.md

 Message passing between simulated nodes is done synchronously as of yet, while asynchronous messaging is currently WIP.

+The simulation is not strictly deterministic as it is multi-threaded.

 # Useful commands

 ## Build Test